dynatrace-oss/terraform-provider-dynatrace/docs/resources/http_monitor.md

 - `description` (String) A short description of the event to appear in the web UI.
 - `post_processing` (String) Javascript code to execute after sending the request.
 - `pre_processing` (String) Javascript code to execute before sending the request.
+- `request_timeout` (Number) Adapt request timeout option - the maximum time this request is allowed to consume.
+Keep in mind the maximum timeout of the complete monitor is 60 seconds
 - `validation` (Block List, Max: 1) Validation helps you verify that your HTTP monitor loads the expected content (see [below for nested schema](#nestedblock--script--request--validation))

 <a id="nestedblock--script--request--authentication"></a>